GMLC-TDC/HELICS/docs/installation/mac.md

 <div class="admonition note">

-Note: See [https://github.com/GMLC-TDC/HELICS/issues/763/](https://github.com/GMLC-TDC/HELICS/issues/763/), if your installation doesn't point the dylib to the correct location.
+Note: See [Helics issue #763](https://github.com/GMLC-TDC/HELICS/issues/763/), if your installation doesn't point the dylib to the correct location.

 </div>